-Oil-filled transformers shall not be used underground unless they are located in a fire-resistant enclosure and surrounded by a dike to contain contents of the transformers in event of a rupture.
+Oil-filled transformers shall not be used underground unless the oil-filled transformers are located in a fire-resistant enclosure and surrounded by a dike to contain contents of the transformers in event of a rupture.

 - (12) Hoisting. - (a) Hoisting machines, either powered or hand operated, shall be worm-geared or powered both ways.
-The design must be such that when the power is stopped, the load cannot move. - (b) Controls for powered hoists shall be of the deadman type with a nonlocking switch or control. - (c) A device to shut off the power shall be installed ahead of the operating control.

-(d) Hand-operated release mechanisms, which can permit the load to descend faster than the speed rating, may be performed if shaft conditions permit.

-(e) Hoist machines with cast metal parts shall not be used.

-(f) Every hoist shall be tested with twice the maximum load before being put into operation, and annually thereafter as well as when repairs or alteration are made.
-Records of inspection must be kept on file.

-(g) All anchorages of hoists shall be inspected at the beginning of each shift.

-(h) An enclosed covered metal cage shall be used to raise and lower employees in the shaft.
-The cage shall be designed with a safety factor of four and shall be load-tested prior to use.
+The design must be such that when the power is stopped, the load cannot move. - (b) Controls for powered hoists shall be of the deadman type with a nonlocking switch or control. - (c) A device to shut off the power shall be installed ahead of the operating control. - (d) Hand-operated release mechanisms, which can permit the load to descend faster than the speed rating, may be performed if shaft conditions permit. - (e) Hoist machines with cast metal parts shall not be used. - (f) Every hoist shall be tested with twice the maximum load before being put into operation, at least annually thereafter, and whenever any repairs or alteration are made.
+Records of inspection must be kept on file. - (g) All anchorages of hoists shall be inspected at the beginning of each shift. - (h) An enclosed covered metal cage shall be used to raise and lower employees in the shaft.
+The cage shall be designed with a factor of safety four and shall be load-tested prior to use.
 The exterior of the cage shall be free of projections or sharp corners.
 Only closed shackles shall be used in the cage rigging.

-(i) If the cage is equipped with a door, a locking device shall be installed to prevent the door from opening accidentally while the cage is being lowered or raised while hoisting or lowering employees.
+(i) If the cage is equipped with a door, a locking device shall be installed to prevent the door from opening accidentally while the cage is lowered or raised while hoisting or lowering employees.